ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 1. The **library** or file system in users home path **~/.local**
 2. The **repository** or **git-notes**

-I now store a JSON of a semantic version for the project configuration file that gets updated every build.
+The note is a JSON of a semantic version for the project configuration file that gets updated every build.

 And I can sync between storage methods if necessary.